John Wheaton, Executive Director

 Song graduated from Gustavus Adolphus College in 2008 with a degree in Studio Art.
 He went on to earn his Masters of Fine Arts degree from the Minneapolis College of Art and Design in 2011.
 Before joining ICT, he spent three years as a middle school art teacher at Hmong College Prep Academy in St. Paul.
 He is a practicing artist and certified USPTA teaching professional.
 Song is married and lives in Brooklyn Park, MN.

-Dilcia Pederson, Programs Manager
+Dilcia Pederson, Outreach Programs Manager - USTA Certified

 "I like working for ICT and Reed Sweatt because I get to teach children a sport that they can play for the rest of their lives."

 In addition to conducting youth programs each day, Dilcia coordinates scheduling with all of ICT’s Community Outreach programs, registration of our Super Saturday program and the hiring of our Summer Tennis in the Parks instructors each year.

 Dilcia, a Minneapolils South High School graduate, began playing tennis in ICT’s Summer Tennis in the Parks Program in the 1990s.
 “Dil” is now an Elite USPTA pro (ten years plus) and regional tester for aspiring pros.
 In the fall of 2014, Dil coached the Washburn High School JV Girls team.

 Dylan Kelly, Program Delivery Specialist - USPTA Certified

 "Growing up through InnerCity tennis and seeing how it serves the community and the individuals of all abilities is amazing!"